thewh1teagle/tauri-doublechar-issue/README.md

 ## Additional info

-It happens in tauri but doesn't happen in wry
+1. It happens in tauri but doesn't happen in wry
-Only in multiwebview (when adding as child) even when there's only single webview
+2. Only in multiwebview (when adding as child) even when there's only single webview
+3. It happens in MacOS only